Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-client-standardize-verbs" %} standardize verb prefixes outside the list of preferred verbs for a given service across language SDKs.
 If a verb is called `download` in one language, we should avoid naming it `fetch` in another.

 Methods that may take an indeterminate time to complete on the server are referred to as "long running operations".
-This generally maps back to long running service methods as defined in the Microsoft REST API guidelines TODO: Johan, add link.
+This generally maps back to long running service methods as defined in the [Microsoft REST API guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#13-long-running-operations).

-{% include requirement/MUST id="python-lro-prefix" %} prefix methods with `begin_` for long running operations.
-TODO: Johan link to LRO.
+{% include requirement/MUST id="python-lro-prefix" %} prefix methods with `begin_` for [long running operations](#methods-invoking-long-running-operations).

 {% include requirement/MUST id="python-paged-prefix" %} prefix methods with `list_` for methods that lists instances.
 Do use a `list_` prefix even if the service API currently do not support server driven paging.
 This allows server driven paging to be added to the service API without introducing breaking changes in the client library.

 #### Parameters

 {% include requirement/MUST id="python-client-optional-arguments-keyword-only" %} provide optional operation-specific arguments as keyword only.
-See TODO: insert link for general guidance on positional vs. optional parameters here.
+See [positional and keyword-only arguments] for more information.

 {% include requirement/MUST id="python-client-service-per-call-args" %} provide keyword-only arguments that override per-request policy options.
 The name of the parameters MUST mirror the name of the arguments provided in the client constructor or factory methods.